Skip to main content

 Restore database

-To restore the database you copy the tar file to the deployed mongo instance on kubernetes and unpack and restore from the host system.
+To restore the database you copy the tar file to the deployed mongo instance and unpack and restore from the host system.

-kubectl exec -it mongo-0 -- mongorestore --db idata /tmp/idata
+docker exec -it mongo mongorestore --db idata /tmp/idata